Contact Us | Search

 The results of this project will provide a comprehensive overview of the occurrence and behavior of PPCPs in the Middle East and North Africa region.
 The research team will assess information on the impacts of wastewater irrigation on water quality and human health in the region and will establish a baseline on the level of pharmaceutical contamination in Jordan’s water supply, irrigation water specifically, and vegetables grown using it.
 Moreover, this project should also help the water authorities in Jordan and worldwide take effective measures to protect water resources (groundwater and surface water), protect public health from the impact of PPCPs, and facilitate the rational reuse of treated wastewater in agriculture.
 The partnership with the U.S. researcher will allow for capacity building of researchers at the Jordan Royal Scientific Society in conducting scientific research on the impacts of emerging pollutant accumulation in the aquatic environment.
 The project outcomes will be disseminated to appropriate stakeholders.

-In Jordan, the problem of emerging contaminants (i.e. pharmaceutical and personal care products (PPCPs)) has not received enough attention and very little data are currently available in Jordan about emerging contaminants in water.
-Therefore, this project aimed to monitor and evaluate the occurrence of the most widespread PPCPs in Jordanian water resources (surface and ground water), wastewater treatment plants (WWTPs), soil, manure, and irrigated vegetables with treated wastewater.
+The project conducted in Jordan aimed to address the issue of emerging contaminants, specifically pharmaceutical and personal care products (PPCPs), which have received inadequate attention and data in Jordanian water systems.
+Over a three-year period, the project monitored the occurrence of PPCPs in various sources including water resources (surface and groundwater), wastewater treatment plants (WWTPs), soil, manure, and irrigated vegetables using treated wastewater.

 Back to PEER Cycle 5 Grant Recipients